 9 Raymond of Aguilers' account does show bias in favour of Raymond of Toulouse and also celebrates the history of the Antiochene relic of the Holy Lance, For a general discussion see: S. B. Edgington, 'The First Crusade: reviewing the evidence', in The First Crusade: Origins and Impact, ed.
 J. P. Phillips (Manchester, Manchester University Press, 1997), p.
 56. It has even been suggested his work could be re-titled Visiones Lanceae Dominicae.
-The degree and nature of Raymond of Aguilers' partiality has, however, been the subject of considerable academic debate, J. H. and L. L. Hill, Raymond IV.
+The degree and nature of Raymond of Aguilers' partiality has, however, been the subject of considerable academic debate.
+J. H. and L. L. Hill, Raymond IV.
 Count of Toulouse (Syracuse, Syracuse university Press, 1962), p.
 90, credited the writer with 'the extension and amplification of the visions' he reported.
 Morris, 'Policy and vision', 39-40, 43-5, pointed out that 'the visions which [Raymond] records do not always tally with his own views and it is reasonable to think that he was often reporting, with fair accuracy, the words of the visionaries'.
 The nature and format of Peter Batholomew's supposed visions, as they appear in Raymond's account, are undoubtedly formulaic, containing such topoi as recurrent visitation and the physical punishment of the visionary's disbelief or reluctance to act.
 But there are elements of Peter's apparent experiences which are more particular.
-The appearance of St Andrew as an intercessor is interesting as, in the context of Antioch and a relic associated with Christ's Passion, one might expect such a role to be filled by St Peter, chief of the Apostles and, according to Christian tradition, founder of the first church in Antioch, Given St Andrew's connection with Constantinople, his appearance may in some way have been a reference to the Constantinopolitan relic of the Holy Lance, about which more below.
+The appearance of St Andrew as an intercessor is interesting as, in the context of Antioch and a relic associated with Christ's Passion, one might expect such a role to be filled by St Peter, chief of the Apostles and, according to Christian tradition, founder of the first church in Antioch.
+Given St Andrew's connection with Constantinople, his appearance may in some way have been a reference to the Constantinopolitan relic of the Holy Lance, about which more below.
 Peter's assertion that St Andrew had 'red hair sprinkled with white, a broad and bushy beard [and] black eyes' is intriguing and has no obvious origin in iconography.
 Raymond of Aguilers, p.
 69. For a general discussion of the role of saints, visitations and visions on the First Crusade see: Riley-Smith, The First Crusade and the Idea of Crusading, pp. 99-107.

-10 Gesta Francorum, p.
+Gesta Francorum, p.
 60.

-11 For a differing view of Adhémar's attitude to the Holy Lance see: Morris, 'Policy and vision', 44-5.
+For a differing view of Adhémar's attitude to the Holy Lance see: Morris, 'Policy and vision', 44-5.
 It is worth noting that the bishop's doubts were also recorded by Fulcher of Chartres, Historia Hierosolymitana (1095-1127), ed.
 H. Hagenmeyer (Heidelberg, Carl Winters Universitatsbuchhandlung, 1913), pp. 236-7.
 On the history of Constantinopolitan relic of the Holy Lance see: S. Runciman, 'The Holy Lance found at Antioch', Annalecta Bollandiana 68 (1950): 197-205.
+Riley-Smith, The First Crusade and the Idea of Crusading, pp. 93-5.
+For a discussion of the role of relics in western medieval society see: P. Geary, Furta Sacra: Thefts of Relics in the Central Middle Ages (Princeton, Princeton University Press, 1990).